HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### Management port information monitoring

 HotDB Server provides the customer a set of information monitoring, statistics and service management functions which are perfect and easy to operate.
-The user could log in to monitoring management port of compute node via MySQL Client to view the detailed information, please refer to *Distributed Transactional Database HotDB Server [management port Command] Function Manual* for detailed description.
+The user could log in to monitoring management port of compute node via MySQL Client to view the detailed information, please refer to [Management Port Command](management-port-command.md) document.

 #### Management port command